supervisitor20/MyJobs/doc/source/developers/myblocks/secureblocks.rst

 * Add new block

- * The only required fields are element_id and template.
+ * The only important fields are element_id and template.
 Template will be automatically populated with a default template.
 This can be edited if needed.
+Offset and Span are required, but currently have to effect on the widget.
+These can be set to 0

- * The two widget element IDs included in microsites templates are..
+ * Widget IDs are currently hardcoded on templates.
+Therefore, the element IDs for secure block widgets are predetermined.
+The two widget element IDs included in microsites templates are..

   * saved_search for saved search widget